Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Introduction

 \section{Introduction}

-When a two-level system of transition frequency $\omega_a$ acts as an electromagnetic absorber or an emitter specifically when such a system is localised not in free space, but near the surface of a material object, then both the absorption and emission rates are modified relative to their values in free space.
-The presence of the material object modifies the properties of the fields which are then reflected in the changes in the absorption and emission processes.
-This phenomenon is essentially a generalised form of the so-called Purcell effect and there are many realizable scenarios in which the material objects modify the electromagnetic environment leading to significant and sometimes drastic changes of the emission and absorption's rates \cite{Jacob_2012, Romeira2018a, gu_fainman_2017, yang2017purcell, Ruf2021wd, Rybin2016, Pan2021, ScholzMarggraf, afanasev2017circular, afanasev2016high, Chan2016}.
-For example, if an excited emitter is dipole-active and is localised between two conductor slabs separated by a sub-wavelength distance, then the emission process can be totally suppressed and so, in principle and without any other influences, the excited emitter remains excited indefinitely.
+It is well-known that both the rates of emission and absorption of the light by a two-level atom are modified when the atom is localized near the surface of a material object.
+The presence of the material object modifies the electromagnetic fields with which the two-level atom interacts, leading to significant changes of the rates of emission and absorption \cite{Jacob_2012, Romeira2018a, gu_fainman_2017, yang2017purcell, Ruf2021wd, Rybin2016, Pan2021, ScholzMarggraf, afanasev2017circular, afanasev2016high, Chan2016}.
+For example, if the atomic transition is dipole-active and the atom is localized between two conductor slabs separated by a sub-wavelength distance, then the emission process can be totally suppressed and so, in the absence of any other influences, the atom remains excited indefinitely.

-The most widely considered two-level system in such problems is assumed to have a dipole-active transition.
-The next in the multi-polar order is the electric quadrupole moment which is much weaker than the electric dipole moment.
-However, an atomic system can have transitions between its energy levels which are dipole-forbidden, but quadrupole-allowed as in the case of Cs, Na, and Rb.
-Recent studies by both theory and experiment have focused on such atoms with quadrupole-active transitions \cite{Shibata_2017, Kien2017, LeKien2018, Ray2020a, PhysRevA.62.043818, tojo2005precision, barnett2022}.
-However, the weakness of the quadrupole moments makes observation rather difficult and it normally involves intense laser light.
-However, there is a need to circumvent the use of intense input light and seek to create situations where the fields are sufficiently intense in well-defined regions of space even though the input power is not high.
-It is well known that under certain conditions the regions close to a material surface can have a high electromagnetic density of states and the energy is concentrated in a tiny volume near the surface.
+The most widely considered two-level system in such problems is assumed to have a dipole-active transition, but atomic systems can have transitions between their energy levels which are dipole-forbidden but quadrupole-allowed, as in the case of Cs, Na, and Rb.
+Recent studies by both theory and experiment have focused on such atoms \cite{Shibata_2017, Kien2017, LeKien2018, Ray2020a, PhysRevA.62.043818, tojo2005precision, barnett2022}.
+Quadrupole transitions are, of course, normally much weaker than dipole transitions, and often their observation requires intense input laser light.
+However, it is possible to circumvent the use of intense input light and seek to create situations where the fields are sufficiently intense in well-defined regions of space even though the input power is not high.
+Indeed the region close to a material surface can have a high electromagnetic density of states with the energy concentrated in a tiny volume near the surface.